ai customer service

 While they’ve come a long way, today’s AI customer service experience is generally limited by two factors: technology and data.

-Artificial intelligence learns as humans do: by recognising patterns in language, behaviour, and events, then creating predictions about what might happen in a similar situation.
+Artificial intelligence learns as humans do: by recognizing patterns in language, behavior, and events, then creating predictions about what might happen in a similar situation.
 That means the more customer service situations a chatbot can learn from, the better.
 In this sense, chatbots are like muscles, because the more you use them, the better they perform.
 If you don’t use them enough, they won’t be able to do any heavy lifting when it comes to service.

 How often is it possible to use your customer service AI?
 That depends on the available technology.
-We’ve come a long way, but computers still can’t do everything humans can, especially when it comes to creativity and customisation, such as creating conversation hearts or writing a movie script.
+We’ve come a long way, but computers still can’t do everything humans can, especially when it comes to creativity and customization, such as creating conversation hearts or writing a movie script.
 In terms of customer service, that means a chatbot may have trouble adding a personal touch to service interactions.
 That’s why it’s important to set up your AI customer service system to send complex inquiries, upsell opportunities, and people in need of a more personal touch to human customer care specialists.

 When paired with great service agents, AI chatbots can be a huge asset to any customer care department.
-They help your agents provide faster service, analyse data that gives your company insight into how to improve its products and services, offer service whenever and wherever your customers need it, and give managers information they need to forecast and take care of customers more efficiently.
+They help your agents provide faster service, analyze data that gives your company insight into how to improve its products and services, offer service whenever and wherever your customers need it, and give managers information they need to forecast and take care of customers more efficiently.
 Artificial intelligence, while not perfect, is a valuable tool for your customer service department, and chatbots are leading the way.